bfox9900/CAMEL99-ITC/README.md

 #### JIFFS timer is Removed
 The JIFFS timer had more overhead than needed.
 It is replaced with TICKS.
-TICKS uses the 9901 timer as it's reference.
+TICKS uses the 9901 timer as its reference.
 TICKS is now used to create MS.
 MS resolution has been improved to ~10 milli-seconds .

 #### VDP Driver changes